oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/ReferenceDesigns/qri/README.md

 | Argument | Description
 ---        |---
 | `<num>`  | Optional argument that specifies the number of times to repeat the inversion of a set of 8 matrices.
-Its default value is `16` for emulation, '6553600' for FPGA.
+Its default value is `16` for the emulation flow and '6553600' for the FPGA flow.

 ### Example of Output